Click here for the printable version

 Looking very similar to alfalfa, these

-tangy and crisp sprouts are good
+tangy and crispy sprouts are good

 (Kaiware) These peppery-hot sprouts

-have silky stems and leafy
+have silky stems and leafy tops.They

-add zest to salads,
+add zest to salads, sandwiches and

-Radish sprouts are good liver and
+cooked dishes.
+Radish sprouts are

-high in potassium.
+They are also high in potassium.

 Combine these strong, tangy sprouts

 with other sprouts.
 They are ready

-ready when one-inch long.
-Cooking
+when one inch long.
+Cooking them

-them longer that 3 or 4 minutes
+longer than 3 or 4 minutes will make

 these sprouts bitter.
+Great in salads,

 fenugreek sprouts are a powerful liver

 and kidney cleanser and an excellent

 source of phosphorus and iron.